-A chronic lack of bass energy...
+A chronic lack of bass energy:

 Check the input cable connections on your woofer enclosure.
 If one channel is out of phase (connections reversed), bass will be cancelled.
+Note: Turn off your amplifier and unplug it from the wall.

-Driver out or not playing after connections have been verified.
+Driver out or not playing after connections have been verified: